National War Memorial (New Zealand): History

 In 1919 the Government created a National War Memorial Committee and allocated £100,000 for a National War Memorial in Wellington.
 Prime Minister William Massey said that any memorial "should be visible from any part of the city, and from ships entering the harbour".After much debate about what form a memorial should take – a road, a cathedral, an arch – it was eventually agreed to build a complex that included a national art gallery, museum, and war memorial in the central suburb of Mt Cook.
 Local people formed the Wellington War Memorial Carillon Society in 1926 to raise money for bells for a carillon, even though the government had not decided on a design for the war memorial.
-Another group, the Wellington Citizens War Memorial Committee, wanted a different type of memorial and had begun raising funds in 1922, leading to the eventual construction of the cenotaph near Parliament.
+Another group, the Wellington Citizens War Memorial Committee, wanted a different type of memorial and had begun raising funds in 1922, leading to the eventual construction of the Wellington Cenotaph near Parliament.
 In 1928 the government agreed to the idea of a carillon.
 By this time the bells had already been cast in London, at the expense of the Carillon Society.
 A competition was held in 1929 for plans for the war memorial, and for the Dominion Museum and the National Art Gallery immediately behind it.
 The competition was won by Messrs Gummer and Ford.